brevzin/brevzin.github.io/_posts/2025-06-23-json-reflection.md

 constexpr auto v = json_to_object<data>;
 ```

-And the result of that code is that now we have an object `v`, whose type shaped like:
+And the result of that code is that now we have an object `v`, whose type is shaped like:

 ```cpp
 struct {